openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 - assigning a static IP address or
 - using DHCP and setup the router to always assign the same IP address to the device

-When you change the IP address for a specific reason you need to delete the Thing and re-discover the device.
+When the IP address changes for a device you need to delete the Thing and then re-discover the device.
 In this case channel linkage gets lost and you need to re-link the channels/items.

 ### Password Protected Devices